-The Dutch Geestdrift Festival is a unique substantive, progressive, arty and edgy indoor festival with a program filled with beauty, engagement and meaning.
-The festival is organized once a year in one of the most beautiful churches, in the Netherlands, the Geertekerk in the centre of the city of Utrecht, The Netherlands.
+The Geestdrift Festival is a unique, substantive, progressive, artsy and intimate indoor festival with a program filled with beauty, engagement and meaning.
+This festival is held once a year in one of Hollands most beautiful ancient churches, the Pieterskerk in the centre of the city of Utrecht, The Netherlands.

 So what is Geestdrift Festival like?

 “It was a special feeling to play at the festival.
 The beautiful church, the people, the atmosphere and light.

 Geestdrift is, quite simply, wonderful: wonderful people, in a wonderful city, with a program full of wonders at every turn.
 I loved it.

 From the food to the music and the openness to ideas, this is not only a very special place, but one so much needed in the global conversation about faith, equality and justice.